 He is currently serving as the Deputy Commissioner General for the U.S. pavilion at Expo 2020 Dubai – the next World’s Fair – and as the head of the Expo Unit at U.S. Consulate General Dubai.
 He previously served as the Expo 2020 project manager in Washington, DC.

 As a Foreign Service officer he has served in border posts in Afghanistan, India, Pakistan, and Germany.
+In New Delhi, he served as an Assistant Cultural Affairs Officer responsible for U.S.-India exchanges, alumni outreach, and higher education cooperation.
 On the German-led Provincial Reconstruction Team in Kunduz he helped expand the opening hours and maximize trade opportunities of the new U.S.-funded $49 million Afghan-Tajik Bridge.
 Two years later, he staffed Ambassadors Marc Grossman and the late Richard Holbrooke as they sought to forge a political settlement to the conflict in Afghanistan.
 As an American Political Science Association (APSA) Congressional Fellow with his hometown Congressman Gary Peters (MI-9), he worked to increase trade and travel through the Detroit-Windsor corridor, the world’s most important trade link.

 In July 2013, he was elected by his peers to a two-year term as the State Vice President of the American Foreign Service Association – the professional association and public sector union for America’s 15,000 diplomats.
 From 2018-2019 he served as the elected President of the Asian American Foreign Affairs Association, the Department’s employee group for Asian Americans.